Viacheslav Chornovil: Life between arrests (1969–1972)

 Chornovil established the Civic Committee for the Defence of Nina Strokata on 21 December 1971, following the activist's arrest.
 This marked a change in his attitude towards the formation of human rights organisations; he had previously rejected them in favour of petition campaigns, viewing the formation of an organisation as impossible due to the circumstances of Ukraine's status within the Soviet Union.
 However, this position had come under increasing criticism from dissidents (notably Moroz) and the Ukrainian public, who viewed them as too slow and not yielding significant results.
-The committee had its roots in public committees established for the legal defence of Angela Davis, an American civil rights activist whose case was popular in the Soviet Union.
+The committee had its roots in public committees established for the legal defence of Angela Davis, an American civil rights activist whose case was popular in the Soviet Union because she was a Communist.
 Chornovil believed that by delivering information on the case to the United Nations Human Rights Committee Strokata could be freed, and additionally requested the support of Dziuba, Strokata's close friend Leonid Tymchuk, Moscow-based activists Pyotr Yakir and Lyudmila Alexeyeva, and Zynoviia Franko, granddaughter of the writer Ivan Franko.

 Several dissidents, including Dziuba and Franko, refused to take part in the committee.
 These refusals impacted Chornovil, particularly that of Franko, whose familial ties he believed could help protect the committee from being attacked by the Soviet government.
 Tymchuk ultimately joined, as did Vasyl Stus.
 The group based its reasoning on the Soviet constitution, the Universal Declaration of Human Rights, and the International Covenant on Civil and Political Rights.
 The committee's publications included, in a first for Soviet activists, the addresses of its members, where submissions for materials on Strokata's behalf were to be sent.
 It was the first human rights organisation in Ukraine's history, but it would be destroyed the next year after all but one of its members (Tymchuk) were arrested.